 In addition, Mr. Goldman also has experience in other transactional and ongoing tax planning.
 He regularly gave advice to underwriters and corporations (including S corporations).
 Mr. Goldman has significant experience in business acquisitions, securitization transactions, mergers and troubled company restructurings.

 Mr. Goldman also led the firm's tax practice for the Public Finance Group.
 He represented a variety of entities in public financing, including issuers, investment bankers, real estate developers, landowner associations, public utilities, hospitals, manufacturing concerns, banks, universities and other tax-exempt entities.
 Mr. Goldman assisted in structuring various tax-exempt offerings and the impact of a sale on currently outstanding tax-exempt bonds.

 Prior to attending law school, he practiced as an accountant in the tax department of Arthur Young and Company in Milwaukee, Wisconsin.
-He is an Illinois certified public accountant and a member of the American Bar Association.
+At the time of his retirement, he was an Illinois certified public accountant and a member of the American Bar Association.